joangmm/Roll_a_ball_game/README.md

 1. Download the "project" zip and unzip it.
 2. Open it with unity.

-### Or if you just want to play it:
-1. Download the "game" zip and unzip it.
-2. Run the executable "Roll_a_ball".

 Made by Joan Garcia, NIA: 205331, U149945